RS trostburg

 Trostburg Castle

-By the way, Trostburg Castle is the parental home of the late Mediaeval minstrel Oswald von Wolkenstein (1377-1445).
-Moreover it was venue for shots, e.g. as leading motive for a German movie by Steffen Zacke telling the story of a princess.
-Today it is seat of the above mentioned institute and since 2005 also of the South Tyrolean Castles Museum.
-The complex can be visited as part of a guided tour and offers an interesting permanent exhibition named "Castles, historical buildings", illustrating true to scale models of South Tyrolean castles.
+Trostburg Castle is the ancestral home of the late medieval minstrel Oswald von Wolkenstein (1377-1445).
+It has also served as a filming location, notably as the primary setting for a German movie by Steffen Zacke about a princess.
+Today, it houses the South Tyrolean Castles Institute and, since 2005, the South Tyrolean Castles Museum.
+The complex can be visited as part of a guided tour and presents an intriguing permanent exhibition called "Castles, Historical Buildings," featuring scale models of South Tyrolean castles.

 Contact info